 Paper cuts.
 The hiccups.
 Noisy neighbors.
 They’re all unpleasant nuisances and sadly, they’re sometimes unavoidable.
 If you need to turn the volume down on disruptive neighbors but want to avoid an all-out feud, we’ve got you covered.
-Here are a few realistic ways for getting your noisy neighbors to quiet down!
-Read the rest of this entry »

 Ever since our ancestors first decided to cohabitate in caves, there have been encounters with unique (and sometimes even irritating) neighbors.
 Today, the varieties of ways a neighbor can drive you insane seem endless.
 They may be lurking in the halls, they may be heard through the walls and they may even be peeking out the window planning their next encounter.
 Whatever your neighborly chance encounter might be, these are some of the people who may be cohabiting within your apartment community.

 So you’ve settled into your new apartment and want to make friends with your neighbors.
 Maybe they’re quiet and almost transparent, making you overly cautious – or maybe they host rowdy football Sundays when you’re trying to get in some quiet time.
 Either way, it’s good to know how to deal with people that you share a wall (or a ceiling) with.
 Here are some tips on how to keep your cool and earn your neighbors’ respect, which will become a surprising advantage in your apartment life.